Workbox is built into Create React App (CRA) with a default configuration that precaches all the static assets in your application with every build.

 Service workers enable you to store important resources in its cache (precaching) so that when a user loads the web page for a second time, the browser can retrieve them from the service worker instead of making requests to the network.
 This results in faster page loads on repeat visits as well as in the ability to surface content when the user is offline.

-is already included into the production build and only needs to be enabled in
+workbox-webpack-plugin is already included into the production build and only needs to be enabled in the

 import React from 'react';